 dinner of Fried Soles with melted butter with Yorkshire Relish and

 Leeks with Lemon.

 We had the Gingerbread Biscuits afterwards.
 Everone said it was most

 nice.
 I said well, every pea helps to

 Master James said after dinner, he was thinking of joining the new Golf Club on Harrowby Hill.
-He went up to visit earlier and came back most impressed, he did.
+He went up to visit earlier and came back most impressed.

 And he met the Lord Mayor there and that nice gentleman from Beaconfield House.